Slobozhanske settlement hromada

-Slobozhanske settlement hromada (until 2016 – Yuvileine) is a territorial community in Ukraine, in Dnipro Raion of Dnipropetrovsk Oblast.
+Slobozhanske settlement hromada (until 2016 – Yuvileine) is a hromada in Ukraine, in Dnipro Raion of Dnipropetrovsk Oblast.
 The administrative center is the settlement of Slobozhanske.
-It was formed on August 14, 2015, by merging the Yuvileyne settlement council and the Stepove village council of Dnipropetrovsk Raion.
+It was formed on August 14, 2015, by merging the Yuvileine Settlement Council and the Stepove Village Council of Dnipropetrovsk Raion.

-History of the community
+History

-According to the decision of the Dnipropetrovsk Oblast Council "On the formation of the Yuvileyne settlement territorial community" in 2015, the first one in the Dnipropetrovsk region, one of the first in Ukraine, was formed.
-At that time, the Slobozhanske settlement and the Stepove village were included in the territorial community.
+According to the decision of the Dnipropetrovsk Oblast Council "On the formation of the Yuvileine settlement territorial hromada" in 2015, the first one in the Dnipropetrovsk region, one of the first in Ukraine, was formed.
+At that time, the urban-type settlement of Slobozhanske and the village of Stepove were included in the territorial hromada.

-On May 12, 2016, by Resolution No. 1353-VIII of the Verkhovna Rada of Ukraine, Yuvileyne was renamed the village of Slobozhanske, as part of decommunization in Ukraine, as it was named in honor of the 70th anniversary of the October Revolution.
-Because of this, the name of the community changed to Slobozhanska settlement territorial community.
-Already in 2019, the deputy corps of the Slobozhanske settlement council initiated and adopted decisions on joining the community of three village councils: Oleksandrivska, Balivska, and Partyzanska.
+On May 12, 2016, by Resolution No. 1353-VIII of the Verkhovna Rada of Ukraine, Yuvileine was renamed the urban-type settlement of Slobozhanske, as part of decommunization in Ukraine, as it was named in honor of the 70th anniversary of the October Revolution.
+Because of this, the name of the hromada changed to Slobozhanske settlement hromada.
+Already in 2019, the deputy corps of the Slobozhanske Settlement Council initiated and adopted decisions on joining the hromada of three village councils: Oleksandrivka, Balivka, and Partyzanske.